micro-lc/micro-lc/packages/documentation/docs/api/micro-lc-web-component.md

 **sourced** through property `configSrc` (or mirrored attribute `config-src`) in JSON or YAML format.

 :::tip
-YAML is clearer and easier to read and write, but bring a computational and bundle size (~38KB) overhead, since it requires an extra step to be compiled back to JSON.
+YAML is clearer and easier to read and write, but bring a computational and bundle size (~38 KB) overhead, since it requires an extra step to be compiled back to JSON.

 For this reason, we recommend YAML for development and JSON for production.
 A YAML to JSON converter is available in